 - Past medical history: Underlying diseases may be responsible for skin findings (e.g., erythema nodosum in chronic bowel disease).

-- Review of systems: Diseases such as diabetes, rheumatic diseases, infections, and endocrine disorders (hyperthyroidism) may lead to skin conditions.
+- Review of systems: e.g., diabetes, rheumatic diseases, infections, and endocrine disorders (e.g., hyperthyroidism)

 - Social history